You are here

 - When you begin your work in your lab area and when you leave any room in which you have been working at the end of your day at work, you must swab down all work areas with 70% ethanol or equivalent solution.
 This includes any shared-space location.

 - No more than one person may enter an elevator at a time.
 Please use the stairs whenever possible and do not congregate in those areas.

 - Convening in groups represents a high risk of viral transmission and is not permitted.
 No more than one person may be in common/highly frequented areas (e.g., lunchroom, office, bathroom, office, conference room) at a time.
 You are encouraged to eat meals outside if this is reasonable for your situation, and you may leave the campus for lunch.
 You should eat alone.
 If you utilize common areas (break rooms, restrooms, conference areas, etc., you will need to wipe down surfaces with 70% ethanol or equivalent solution.

 - During your time at work, you are encouraged to continuously communicate with your colleagues and supervisors by the extensive range of available networking apps, e.g., Zoom, WebEx, Facetime, Livesafe, etc.

 - Time in labs will be scheduled in shifts.
 It is essential that you vacate the building at or before the designated time, and leave ample time to swab down areas before you exit.

 - Your shift is based on the plan submitted by your faculty mentor and reviewed and approved by the department chair.
-The shift schedules for the school will be reviewed by George Truskey, Senior Associate Dean, after which they will be forwarded to Larry Carin, Vice President for Research.
+The shift schedules for the school will be reviewed by Claudia Gunsch, Associate Dean for Research and Infrastructure.

 - All 24 hours of the day can be utilized.
 A sample template for lab coordination is provided.